odhondt/p5lab/about/index.markdown

 title: About
 ---

-This blog shows some experiments in creative coding with [processing](http://processing.org).
+This blog shows my experiments in creative coding with [processing](http://processing.org).

-I am still learning... :)
+I am still learning! :)

 The visuals are rendered in the browser thanks to [processing.js](http://processingjs.org/).